zhangepl/zhangepl.github.io/index.md

 * Ice sublimation and aqueous in initially water/ice rich planetesimals

-* The formation and evolution of planetesimal cores and mantle-stripped metallic bodies
+* The formation and evolution of planetesimal cores and mantle-stripped metallic bodies, and dynamo activities in these objects

 * Silicate melt migration and differentiation in planetesimals and planetary embryos